terraform-aviatrix-modules/terraform-aviatrix-azure-transit-firenet/README.md

-az_support | true | Set to false if the Azure region does not support Availability Zones. az1 | az-1 | AZ Zone to be used for Transit GW + NGFW deployment. az2 | az-2 | AZ Zone to be used for HA Transit GW + HA NGFW deployment.
+az_support | true | Set to false if the Azure region does not support Availability Zones. az1 | az-1 | AZ Zone to be used for Transit GW + NGFW deployment. az2 | az-2 | AZ Zone to be used for HA Transit GW + HA NGFW deployment. resource_group | null | Provide the name of an existing resource group. tunnel_detection_time | null | The IPsec tunnel down detection time for the Spoke Gateway in seconds.
+Must be a number in the range [20-600].
+Default is 60. tags | null | Map of tags to assign to the gateway. enable_multi_tier_transit |	false |	Switch to enable multi tier transit egress_static_cidrs | [] | List of egress static CIDRs.
+Egress is required to be enabled.
+Example: ["1.171.15.184/32", "1.171.15.185/32"]. firewall_image_id | | Custom Firewall image ID.

 ### Outputs
 This module will return the following objects: